dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

       return "UNKNOWN ";
   }
 }
-{% endpretty_code %}
+{% endhighlight %}

-In fact, it doesn’t compile as the multi-line comment is terminated "accidentally" in the middle of this line:
+In fact, it doesn't compile as the multi-line comment is terminated "accidentally" in the middle of this line:

 <pre> *      if ("+-<b>*/</b>&amp;|!=".indexOf(ch) >= 0)